ph4r05/javacard-gradle-template/INTEGRATION.md

 By Googling you may find the following page https://mvnrepository.com/artifact/org.apache.commons/commons-lang3/3.0

-Which suggests to add the following line to the `applet/build.gradle` to the `dependencies` section
+Which suggests adding the following line to the `applet/build.gradle` to the `dependencies` section

 ```groovy
 dependencies{